Jason-ZW/rdns-migrate-tools/README.md

 # rdns-migrate-tools

-Used to migrate rancher dns datum from 0.4.x to 0.5.x
+Used to migrate rancher dns datum from 0.4.x to 0.5.x. **Only for RDNS Route53 backend**

 ## Download